-- Why does Anna refuse a divorce the first time it's offered, when Karenin forgives her over her supposed deathbed?
-If she had gotten a divorce, would her social position back in Petersburg have been better or worse, and why do you think so?
+Why does Anna refuse a divorce the first time it's offered, when Karenin forgives her over her supposed deathbed?
+If she had gotten a divorce, would her social position back in Petersburg have been better or worse?
+Why do you think so?

 Imagine Anna Karenina was set in the 21st Century.
 How would the story be different?
 Do you think Anna would still suffer the same fate?